ExposuresProvider/FHIR-PIT/spark/README.md

 - Modify `FHIR-PIT/spark/config/example_demo.dhall` as needed.
 To run FHIR PIT with sample data for demo purposes:

     - Update variable `basedir` with the location of the FHIR-PIT repo.
     - Update variable `python_exec` with the location of the python executable.
+FHIR PIT is tested to run successfully in a virtual environment created in python 3.6.9 and above, so it is advised to create a python virtual environment
+    - and point the python_exec to the python executable location in your virtual environment.

 - Generate yaml config file.
     ```